WEEKLY STOCK COMMENT: MERIDIAN ENERGY

 The Electricity Authority is reviewing the rules that Transpower follows in setting the transmission pricing for the national electricity grid.
 One issue that has emerged in recent years is that power from North Island generators is often transferred across the Cook Strait HVDC link when South Island hydro lakes are at low levels.
 North Island generators pay nothing for using the link to send their power south, as all costs are allocated to South Island generators.
 One of the options outlined by the Authority is to change the pricing methodology to rectify this, which would see South Island electricity generators (like MEL) benefit strongly from much lower charges.

 MEL is one of the better managed New Zealand electricity companies paying a sustainable dividend, supplemented by the multi-year capital return programme, while it has the lowest debt leverage in the sector.
-MEL remains a core holding in the PWR New Zealand equities portfolio.
+MEL remains a core holding for investors with a lower risk tolerance and/or income focus.